This is Afghanistan EITI's 2019 annual progress report, published in May 2020.

-The mining sector in Afghanistan has the potential to generate major government revenue for the country and is recognised as a valuable source of revenue to develop the national economy.
-The security background means that central government is hampered in its ability to manage and enforce revenue collection in accordance with its laws.
+The mining sector in Afghanistan has the potential to generate large government revenues, with potential to support economic development.
+The security background means that central government is hampered in its ability to manage and enforce revenue collection in accordance with laws and regulations.
 Building on earlier efforts, President Ashraf Ghani announced reforms specific to the extractive sector as part of a wider anti-corruption package in May 2016.
-The government has committed to:
+These included tangible commitments to the EITI, including in areas of systematic disclosures of extractives data and beneficial ownership.

-The 2013 EITI Report is a good source of information on these issues, including state participation in the extractive sector and artisanal and small-scale mining.
+The 2016-2017 EITI Report is a good source of information on these issues, including state participation in the extractive sector and artisanal and small-scale mining.
+In early 2020, the two state-owned enterprises, Afghan Gas and North Coal Enterprises, published their financial statements that had been audited for the first time.

 The Ministry of Finance is the sole public authority with jurisdiction to collect taxes and custom duties and the Ministry of Mines and Petroleum is the authority with jurisdiction to collect Mineral Royalties.
 Royalty rates are not specified.